 The first computers processors (CPU's) operated in kHz.
 For example, the first processor, the Intel 4004 operated at 740 kHz.
 Later processors operated in MHz, for example, the Intel Pentium processor was available in speeds of 60 MHz to 300 MHz.
 Today's processors operate in the GHz range.

-In general, the higher the GHz number for a processor, the faster the processor can run and process data.
-The first 1 GHz processors for consumer computers were released in March of 2000 by AMD and Intel.
-Today, processors are reaching 3.8 GHz or higher speeds.
+The higher the GHz number for a processor, the faster the processor can run and process data.
+The first 1 GHz processors for consumer computers were released in March 2000 by AMD and Intel.
+Today, processors are reaching 3.8 GHz or higher speeds with multiple cores.

 When measuring the frequency (speed) of a CPU (central processing unit), kHz (kilohertz) comes before MHz.